posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 1. Ensure you have disabled breaking into 'Uncaught Exceptions' when running the Unit Tests
 1. For the linters and formatters tests to pass successfully, you will need to have those corresponding Python libraries installed locally
-1. Run the Tests via the `Debug Unit Tests`  launch options.
+1. Run the Tests via the `Unit Tests`  launch option.

 You can also run them from the command-line (after compiling):